ziyacivan/braid-dspy/CONTRIBUTING.md

 pre-commit install
 ```

-This will automatically run black, mypy, and tests before each commit.
+This will automatically run black and tests before each commit.

 ## Code Standards